List of Celtic F.C. seasons

 Celtic Football Club is a Scottish professional association football club based in Parkhead, Glasgow.
 The club was founded in 1887 and played their first match in May 1888, a friendly match against Rangers.
 The club played their first competitive match in September 1888, when they entered the first round of the 1888–89 Scottish Cup, and were founding members of the Scottish Football League in 1890 from which they have remained in the top tier of ever since.
-Celtic have won the Scottish league title on 55 occasions, the Scottish Cup 42 times and the Scottish League Cup 22 times.
+Celtic have won the Scottish league title on a record 56 occasions, the Scottish Cup 43 times and the Scottish League Cup 22 times.
 The club enjoyed their greatest successes during the 1960s and 1970s under Jock Stein when they won nine consecutive league titles and the European Cup.

 As of the end of the 2024–25 season, the club have played more than 130 seasons in Scottish football.
 The table details their achievements and the top goalscorer in senior major first-team competitions to the end of the most recently completed season.
 Details of the partially completed league campaign in the 1939–40 season, abandoned due to the Second World War, are also included.